QAFerenc/BankGUITest_JavaScript-Cypress-Cucumber/README.md

     Note : When date "To" is earlier then date "From", transactions are still retrieved ->   possible Bug -> The test fill fail

-           2 Tests are described in Scenario Outline ->   The test runs 2 times
+           2 Tests are described in Examples ->   The test runs 2 times

            ** This test will fail, because returns transactions even when transaction range is not valid

       -  File : DateRangeTest.feature

-      -  Feature: Testing of Erste's website : transaction date test
+      -  Feature: Testing of Erste's website with different date ranges

-      -  Scenario Outline: Testing of transaction amounts are within range
+      -  Scenario Outline: Testing of transaction amounts are within incorrect date range

       -  Given A webpage as "https://george.csas.cz/?login_hint=7777777777"
       -  And Customer clicks button with text as "<Login_button>"